-22. Momentum - Green Energy
+26. Powerdirect - Green Direct

-Clear Environment Pty Ltd's independent audit states that the GreenPower Annual Audit Report for Momentum Energy's GreenPower product relating to the Settlement Period 1 January to 31 December 2013 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 8.1 (2013) with minor exceptions relating to compliance with the GreenPower Marketing Guidelines.
+Clear Environment's independent audit states that the GreenPower Annual Audit Report for Powerdirect's GreenPower product, relating to the Settlement Period 1 January 2014 to 31 December 2014 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 9.0 (2014) and the GreenPower Marketing Guidelines (2012).